codeforkjeff/S275_ETL/models/docs.md

 ## Base Tables

-These are broadly useful tables, with high fidelity to the "upstream" source data.
+These are broadly useful tables, with high fidelity to the upstream source data.

 ```
 S275 - union of all the raw data, cleaned
 Dim_Staff - "left side" set of fields from the raw data pertaining to employment at a district in a given AY
-Fact_Assignment - "right side" set of fields from the raw data pertaining to assignments at a school
+Fact_Assignment - "right side" set of fields from the raw data pertaining to assignments at schools

 Dim_School - information about schools
 Fact_SchoolTeacher